What’s the Difference Between an Invoice and a Receipt?

 How to format an invoice

-Invoices contain the details of both the buyer and the seller.
-Generally they follow a pretty set formatting pattern, with the vendor’s business name, address and phone number in one of the top corners of the page.
+Any invoices you send must show the details of both the buyer and the seller.
+They generally follow a pretty set formatting pattern, with the vendor’s business name, address and phone number in one of the top corners of the page.
 On the other side of the page, or somewhere obvious, the details of the customer will also be displayed.

-In the body of the invoice, specific details should be given about the work that was carried out or the product that is being invoiced for.
+In the body of the invoice, give specific details about the work carried out or the product supplied.
 It’s well worth giving as much detail as possible and itemising the invoice if more than one service or product was issued.
+Again, it means you have a very detailed record of exactly what must be paid for.

 Finally, you should also include any payment terms, such as discounts for paying early or in cash.
 This should be shown alongside the payment due date and your firm’s bank details if payment is to be paid made by BACS.
-Other acceptable payments can be shown here, and it should also be clear if any VAT applies.
+Other acceptable payments can be shown here, and it should also be clear if any VAT applies and if so, how much VAT is being charged.

 How to format a receipt